kdroidFilter/KosherKotlin/README.md

 # Future
  - [x] ~~There are plans to port the library to `kotlinx-datetime` so that it is multi-platform friendly.
 This is a major overhaul - PRs are welcomed.~~
    - [ ] ZmanimFormatter needs to be re-written once kotlinx-datetime implements formatting
- - [ ] Library distribution needs to be improved (e.g. positing to mavenCentral, etc.), especially in light of the kotlinx-datetime port (not sure it builds properly)
+ - [ ] Library distribution needs to be improved (e.g. publishing to mavenCentral, etc.), especially in light of the kotlinx-datetime port (not sure it builds properly)
    - [ ] May need to implement multi-project gradle - not sure how to do that yet.
  - [ ] There are still a significant amount of javadocs/kdocs that were written for specific Java getters, setters, or properties, which were combined into a public property, and all of the javadocs/kdocs were copied to the property.
 They must be combined.
 There is often overlap or complete duplication between doc strings, but sometimes there are notes only relevant to the setter or getter.
  - [ ] Unit tests need to be ported from upstream.
 They are (slowly) being translated into Java from the Python port.